 The Talent Management and Compensation Committee engages Meridian Compensation Partners, LLC ("Meridian") as its independent compensation consultant.
 Meridian assists the Talent Management and Compensation Committee in its evaluation of the compensation provided to our Chief Executive Officer and other NEOs and the design of such executive compensation programs.
 Meridian attends Talent Management and Compensation Committee meetings and provides information, research and analysis pertaining to executive compensation and governance as requested by the Talent Management and Compensation Committee and the Board.
 Other than advising the Talent Management and Compensation Committee and senior management, as described above, Meridian did not provide any services to the Company in 2023.
 The Talent Management and Compensation Committee has considered the independence of Meridian, consistent with the requirements of Nasdaq, and has determined that Meridian is independent.
-Further, pursuant to the U.S. Securities and Exchange Commission (SEC) rules, the Talent Management and Compensation Committee conducted a conflicts of interest assessment and determined that there is no conflict of interest resulting from working with Meridian.
+Further, pursuant to the U.S. Securities and Exchange Commission (SEC) rules, the Talent Management and Compensation of interest resulting from working with Meridian.
 The Talent Management and Compensation Committee intends to reassess the independence of its advisor at least annually.